vstanchev/iBanStart-API/README.md

 [Objects](./objects/objects.md)
 [Formatting Conventions](./conventions/formattingConventions.md)

-There are 3 steps to deliver a share capital certificate using the:
+There are 4 simple steps to open a share capital account, transfer funds, get your share capital certificate, and release funds using iBanStart API:

 #### 1. Create your company project ####